hercules-390/hyperion/hRexx_readme.txt

 I hope to have done the proper error checking when loading the Rexx dynamic libraries and resolving the symbols

+oops I forgot about windows

+to enable REXX support on windows just set/export the environment variables
+OBJECT_REXX_DIR
+REGINA_REXX_DIR
+to the appropriate directory

+if the installation was standard for object rexx ==> <programs files>\oorexx\api

+for REGINA rexx the silly installer wants to install to c:\Regina, smarter to force the install to <Program Files>\regina anyway the include directory is <regina install path>\include

 when enabling multilanguange support, REXX is not <autostarted>
 the desired <package> must be manually started (*)